joshnab66/AI-resume_analyzer/README.md

-# Excel Sales Data Analysis
+# AI Resume Analyzer

 ## About the Project
-Analyzed a 10,000+ row Kaggle Superstore sales dataset to surface meaningful business insights using Microsoft Excel.
+A frontend web application that allows users to upload their resume and receive job role suggestions based on skill-matching percentages.

-## What I Did
+## Features
-- Cleaned and organized raw sales data
-- Built Pivot Tables for regional and category-level analysis
-- Used VLOOKUP for data cross-referencing
-- Created charts to visualize sales trends
-- Identified top performing regions and product categories
+- Upload resume and get instant job role suggestions
+- Skill matching percentage display
+- User authentication
+- Clean result visualization

-## Tools Used
+## Technologies Used
-- Microsoft Excel
-- Kaggle Superstore Dataset

-## Key Insights Found
-- Regional performance comparison
+- HTML
-- Category-wise sales trends
+- CSS
-- Data-driven business recommendations
+- JavaScript

-## Files in this Repository
-- sales_analysis.xlsx — Main Excel file with all analysis
+## How to Run
+1. Download or clone this repository
+2. Open index.html in your browser
+3. Upload a resume file
+4. View the job role suggestions

 ## Project Status
 Completed